 Is there a more natural alternative?

 The creams at the pharmacy were perfume-free but didn’t have the same active key ingredients like EGF and peptides.
-And during my research for a natural vegan and cruelty-free cream with the same qualities as Terproline, I got very disappointed in the green beauty skin care that is available.
+And during my research for a natural vegan and cruelty-free cream with the same qualities as Terproline, I got very disappointed in the green beauty skincare that is available.

 At the moment there’s no green beauty creams that is made specifically to condition the effects of a chemical peel or burn.

-I even emailed a few brands which seemed to have something similar of what I’m looking for, asking them if they had any creams I could use as post-treatment of a TCA chemical peel.
+I even emailed a few brands which seemed to have something similar to what I’m looking for, asking them if they had any creams I could use as post-treatment of a TCA chemical peel.
 One of them being Elemis (isn’t a complete green brand but uses a lot of natural ingredients) which quickly responded with saying that they have no moisturizer that’s designed for my purpose and so they couldn’t recommend me any product.
 I kind of applaud their honesty and caution there.

-But in my research I found one* brand that claims to be the first green beauty brand to use peptides in their products, MyChelle Dermaceuticals, which mixes green beauty with science.
-Their Supreme Polypeptide Cream – which also comes in a unscented version – seemed to have the major things I’m looking for.
+But in my research, I found one* brand that claims to be the first green beauty brand to use peptides in their products, MyChelle Dermaceuticals, which mixes green beauty with science.
+Their Supreme Polypeptide Cream – which also comes in an unscented version – seemed to have the major things I’m looking for.
 It has equally great reviews as the Terproline cream too.
 MyChelle also carries a Deep Repair Cream that’s a bit thicker and contains EGF a bit higher on the list.
 However, the unscented version has been discontinued.
-As for these products containing a few vegetable oils, like I said, there’s no proof out there that they can or will slow down the healing process.
+As for these products containing a few vegetable oils, as I said, there’s no proof out there that they can or will slow down the healing process.
 REVIEW HERE

-I did email MyChelle on which of these creams would suit as an aftercare of a chemical peel, in which they responded within a day by recommending the Deep Repair Cream, though both could be used.
+I did email MyChelle on which of these creams would suit as aftercare of a chemical peel, in which they responded within a day by recommending the Deep Repair Cream, though both could be used.